Juunsseo/EC463-MiniProject-Team-4/README.md

 [![EC311 Final Demo Video- Puck](https://img.youtube.com/vi/8RlqUY500Eo/0.jpg)](https://youtu.be/8RlqUY500Eo)
 - Click the image above.
+  This first video portrays how our device takes light and plays music.
+You can also see how shadow affects the music, when the hand is passed above the light sensor the music/note changes.

 ## Screenshots

 ![SC1](doc/sc1.png)
-- We can check the status of the pi in the list.
+- While running the system we can check the status of the pi in the list.
+The status is important b/c it allows us to ensure the Pico is working properly and efficiently.
+Avoiding hardware erros or alerting us of errors in general.

 ![SC2](doc/sc2.png)
-- After 3 seconds of waiting, the player sends packets to play the song.
+- The image shows the system after 3 seconds of waiting, that the player sends packets to play the song.
+We used these packets get requests to portray the user inputs.
----

 ## Hardware